-Wiretapping orders are often restricted in order to minimize any invasion of privacy.
-In particular, wiretapping orders usually expire after a certain period of time, so the police cannot keep listening forever.
-Police are also required to limit wiretapping only to phone conversations that are likely to yield evidence against the suspect.
+Orders authorizing the tapping of a telephone usually contain privacy-related restrictions, especially time limits so the police cannot keep listening forever.
+Law enforcement also must limit wiretapping only to conversations that are likely to yield evidence against the suspect.

 The Right to Tap Your Phone: Pen Registers and Tap and Traces

-Two other investigative methods are "pen registers" and "tap and traces."
+Two other investigative methods for tapping your phone are "pen registers" and "tap and traces."
 Pen registers record all numbers dialed from a particular phone line.
 Tap and traces record all the numbers that call a particular phone line.
 Since these only record phone numbers and not the actual conversations, they are considered less of a privacy intrusion and the police do not need to get a wiretap order first.

-Most people don't hire an attorney until they are charged with a crime, but the assistance of competent legal counsel can be invaluable if you are, or think you might be, under investigation.
-An attorney may not be able to confirm that you are under investigation but can provide other valuable advice about how to defend yourself.
+Most people don't hire an attorney until they're charged with a crime, but the assistance of qualified legal counsel can be invaluable if you suspect that you're under investigation or that your phone is being monitored.
 Get started today by calling an experienced criminal defense attorney in your town.